Dewey-Wang/Axons-extraction/script/4. data augmentation/README.md

 # **Image Augmentation**

-This script provides a comprehensive pipeline for applying data augmentation techniques to medical imaging datasets, particularly in `.tif` or `.tiff` formats.
+This notebook provides a comprehensive pipeline for applying data augmentation techniques to medical imaging datasets, particularly in `.tif` or `.tiff` formats.
 The script integrates functions for loading data, applying transformations, saving augmented images and masks, and visualizing the results using Napari.

 ---